 The Tigers scored four goals in each half while preventing the Spartans from getting near their goal for much of the game in an 8-0 Tiger victory in Middle Border Conference action.
 This is the only time the Tigers and Spartans will meet this season.

 Junior Maya Greenquist was the centerpiece in the Tiger attack on Monday.
 She was involved in seven of the goals, scoring three and assisting on four.

 Tiger coach Tracey Boyle said Greenquist makes things happen when she has the ball at her feet.
 She was part of a vastly improved passing performance from the Tigers.
-Boyle said the Tigers spent all of Sunday’s practice working on passing, especially making hard passes on close-range attempts.
+Boyle said the Tigers spent all of Sunday's practice working on passing, especially making hard passes while working in close quarters.
 This quickened the offense and produced a number of open shots.

 Amelia Feuerer scored twice for the Tigers, with Shelby Pahnke, Kacie Malone and Lauren Graham also scoring.

 Boyle said another factor in the win was the Tigers' physicality.
 She said the team, particularly in the defensive zone, used its strength to win the ball in many 50-50 situations.